hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 **b.
 Load More Shipments**

-The user can view extended shipments lists by scrolling down and loading more shipments.
+The user can view extended shipments lists by scrolling down and loading more shipments by clicking on the `Load More Shipments` button.

 {% embed url="https://youtu.be/nUdae2KgrqY" %}
 Video: Load more shipments